Ashurst Lake Campgrounds

-FYI: When these campgrounds are "closed" and there is no host, the public may still use them, providing the road is open, however, drinking water will not be available and all toilets will be boarded up except for the one closest to the main boat launch, which will be maintained by employees and volunteers on the Flagstaff Center.
-And as always, camping around Ashurst Lake is only permitted in designated sites and nowhere else for a one-mile radius around each of the campgrounds.
+FYI: When these campgrounds are "closed" and there is no host, the public may still use them, providing the road is open.
+However, drinking water will not be available, and all toilets will be boarded up except for the one closest to the main boat launch, which will be maintained by employees and volunteers.
+As always, camping around Ashurst Lake is only permitted in designated sites and nowhere else for a one-mile radius around each of the campgrounds.

-Facilities: 25 singles unit sites (Ashurst), 25 sites (Forked Pine), tables, fire rings, and cooking grills, drinking water, toilets (vault and compost type), Forked Pine toilets are barrier free, boat ramp on the lake's west side.
+Facilities: 25 singles unit sites (Ashurst), 25 sites (Forked Pine), tables, fire rings, and cooking grills, drinking water, toilets (vault and compost type).
+Forked Pine toilets are barrier free.
+Boat ramp is located on the lake's west side.

 Location: About twenty miles southeast of Flagstaff.
 Elevation is 7,000 feet.